‘Destiny 2: Curse Of Osiris’ Livestream Canceled, Bungie Enters Crisis Mode To Detail Future Plans Wednesday

 Bungie entered full crisis response mode Tuesday following several rough weeks for Destiny 2 due to player complaints about the end-game, a lackluster response to the Curse of Osiris expansion, and the revelation that XP gains have been throttled.
 A livestream planned for Wednesday to discuss new Curse of Osiris gear has been canceled as Bungie tries to quell the growing discontent among the fanbase by laying out plans for the future of the PlayStation 4, Xbox One, and PC shooter.

 The timing could not be more critical for Bungie and Destiny 2 with Curse of Osiris set to launch in exactly one week on Tuesday, December 5.
-The growing negative reaction due from the fans over the past few weeks due to the token economy, lack of something to chase in the end-game, plus disappointing Crucible and PVE changes reached a crescendo with the revelation that XP gains have been throttled during certain activities.
+The growing negative reaction from the fans over the past few weeks due to the token economy, lack of something to chase in the end-game, plus disappointing Crucible and PVE changes reached a crescendo with the revelation that XP gains have been throttled during certain activities.
 Bungie made the additional mistake of turning off the XP scaling that was causing the throttling but not communicating it doubled the required amount of XP needed to level in the process.

-With character leveling now so intricately tied to Bright Engrams and the Eververse Shop, Destiny 2 players have been revolting given that the game also sold XP boosters in-game and through a Pop-Tart promotion and Bungie.
+With character leveling now so intricately tied to Bright Engrams and the Eververse Shop, Destiny 2 players have been revolting, given that the game also sold XP boosters in-game and through a Pop-Tart promotion.

 Bungie previously acknowledged player complaints and high-level plans to address them immediately after the PC launch in October.
 The items listed at the time include: